jluedtke/projectAnima/README.md

 * Save Locations Occur after each puzzle.
 * Matrix Background theme, on game start.
-* Spin up a node.js server and have the game accessable.
+* Spin up a node.js server and have the game accessible.
 * Using Cookies, allow the Player to save their game.